scottjue21/MSDS-422/Module 2 (House Prices Prediction: Regression Models)/README.md

 Among the models, the **fourth model** using both `qual_space` and `GarageCars` resulted in the best prediction accuracy with the lowest RMSE.

 ## Contributors
+This project was completed by:

+- Scott Jue
+- Zach Watson